-Israeli Pasta Salad is a mash-up of two of my favorite summer salads, it’s packed with veggies and actually gets better after a day or two in the fridge!
+Israeli Pasta Salad is a mash-up of two of my favorite summer salads, it’s packed with veggies and is the perfect make-ahead potluck or bbq dish– it actually gets better after a day or two in the fridge!

 I pretty much keep a perpetual supply of pasta salad going in my refrigerator all summer long, it keeps us afloat.
 It’s there waiting for us when we come in the door, sweaty, tired, and hungry.
 It’s breakfast, lunch, snack, and, occasionally, dinner.
 Does the world need another pasta salad?
 I don’t know, probably not, but maybe this one will inspire some of you to change up your old standard.
 This veggie packed version is made just like my favorite Chopped Israeli Salad, with the addition of pasta.
 The dressing is simply olive oil and fresh lemon juice…I love that.